 - Automatic decision-making capability: The deep integration of machine learning and database expert experience allows DAS to automatically make decisions in different business scenarios.

-- Automatic execution capability: Tasks are automatically orchestrated and implemented based on decisions that are made by the Autonomy Center.
+- Automatic execution capability: Tasks are automatically orchestrated and implemented based on decisions that are made by Autonomy Center.

-Enterprise-level database management
+Enterprise-grade database management

-- Management of databases in different environments or clusters
+- Database management across environments or clusters

 - Inspection and scoring